 - BrowserLeaks WebRTC Test

 For those who are not familiar with it, IPv6 stands for internet protocol version 6.
-It is the successor of the IPv4, which is considered the standard IP address format.
+It is the successor of IPv4, which is considered the standard IP address format.
 Both IP versions assign internet-connected devices an identifier.

-Run a VPN test when reconnecting
+Run a VPN test when reconnecting.

-The tools we’ve already mentioned above are used to check when a VPN service is already running or is active.
+The tools mentioned above are used to check when a VPN service is already running or is active.
 However, it is also advisable to simulate connectivity interruptions to check if your VPN can handle connectivity issues effectively.

 - By temporarily disconnecting your VPN, you can discover your true IP address.
 You can also take a device connected to the same network that isn't using a VPN.

 - Then go to a website that you're familiar with to view your public IP address.
 Keep this address in mind.

 - Perform a Leak Test.
 Then disconnect your VPN and run the leak test on your computer.
 That's correct; we don't just want the VPN to work; we need some basic information first.

 - Restart the Leak Test after connecting to your VPN.
 Now is the moment to set up a VPN connection.